At a Glance

 ✨Know Your Nanoparticles

-Make sure you brush up on your knowledge of lipid nanoparticles and their applications in gene delivery.
-Be prepared to discuss your previous experience with nanoparticle synthesis and characterisation, as this will be a key focus during the interview.
+Make sure you brush up on your knowledge of lipid nanoparticles and their formulation.
+Be prepared to discuss your previous experience with LNPs, including any specific projects or experiments you've worked on.

-Since the role involves using various characterisation equipment like DLS and electron microscopy, it’s essential to demonstrate your familiarity with these tools.
-If possible, mention specific projects where you’ve used them and the outcomes.
+Since the role involves using various characterisation equipment like DLS and electron microscopy, it’s crucial to understand these tools.
+Be ready to explain how you've used them in past roles or studies.

 ✨Prepare for Technical Questions